uaicoin/cryptobatch-files/README.md

-# cryptobatch-files
+# Crypto Batch files
-Different .bat (batch) files taht could be used for various cryptocurrency projects.
+Different .bat (batch) files that could be used for various cryptocurrency projects, especially crptonote coins